CV page

 Georgios Tzelepis

-I work as an Assistant Professor (Associate Senior Lecturer) at Swedish University of Agricultural Sciences (SLU), Department of Forest Mycologist and Plant Pathology, on Prof Magnus Karlsson research group.
-My research interests are focused on soil-borne plant pathogens such as Rhizoctonia solani and Verticillium longisporum and the quality control fungi deploy to cope with ER stress caused by accumulation of misfolded N-glycoproteins.
+I work as an Associate Professor (Universitetslektor) at Swedish University of Agricultural Sciences (SLU), Department of Forest Mycologist and Plant Pathology, My research interests are focused on soil-borne plant pathogens and the mechanisms utilize to establish a successful infection.
+I am also interested in the quality control fungi deploy to cope with the ER stress caused by the accumulation of misfolded N-glycoproteins.

 Presentation